History of Belgium: Internal politics

 The Belgian government was strongly opposed to the Iraq War during the Iraq crisis of 2003.
-The Verhofstadt government proposed a diplomatic solution regarding WMD and took the view that military action could only be taken with UN approval.
+The Verhofstadt government proposed a diplomatic solution regarding WMD.

 On January 30, 2003, Belgium became the second country in the world to legally recognize same-sex marriage.
-However, this law did not permit adoption by same-sex partners.
-In December 2005, a controversial proposal by the Socialist Party to permit adoption was approved by the Belgian Chamber of Representatives.
+A 2005 proposal allowed adoption by same-sex partners.

-Political Crisis 2010–11
+Political crisis 2010–11

-See also Belgian federal election, 2010 and 2010–2011 Belgian government formation

 The 2010 Belgian federal election produced a highly fragmented political landscape, with 11 parties elected to the Chamber of Representatives, none of which had more than 20% of the seats.
 The separatist New Flemish Alliance (N-VA), the largest party in Flanders and the country as a whole, controlled 27 of 150 seats in the lower chamber.
-The Francophone Socialist Party (PS), the largest party in Wallonia, controlled 26 seats.
 Belgium beat the world record for time taken to form a new democratic government after an election, at 353 days.
-Finally a government coalition was sworn in on 6 December 2011, with Socialist Elio Di Rupo becoming Prime Minister of the Di Rupo Government.
+Finally a government coalition was sworn in on 6 December 2011, with Socialist Elio Di Rupo becoming prime minister.

 2014–present

-The 2014 federal election (coinciding with the regional elections) resulted in a further electoral gain for the Flemish nationalist N-VA, although the incumbent coalition (composed of Flemish and French-speaking Social Democrats, Liberals, and Christian Democrats) maintains a solid majority in Parliament and in all electoral constituencies.
-On 22 July 2014, King Philippe nominated Charles Michel (MR) and Kris Peeters (CD&V) to lead the formation of a new federal cabinet composed of the Flemish parties N-VA, CD&V, Open Vld and the French-speaking MR, which resulted in the Michel Government.
-It was the first time N-VA was part of the federal cabinet, while the French-speaking side was represented only by the MR, which achieved a minority of the public votes in Wallonia.
+The 2014 election resulted in a further electoral gain for the Flemish nationalist N-VA, although the incumbent coalition maintained a solid majority.
+On 22 July 2014, King Philippe nominated Charles Michel (MR) and Kris Peeters (CD&V) to lead the formation of a new coalition federal cabinet.

-In May 2019 federal elections in the Flemish-speaking northern region of Flanders far-right Vlaams Belang party made major gains.
-In the French-speaking southern area of Wallonia the Socialists were strong.
-The moderate Flemish nationalist party the N-VA remained the largest party in parliament.
-In July 2019 prime minister Charles Michel was selected to hold the post of President of the European Council.
+In July 2019 prime minister Charles Michel was selected as President of the European Council.
 His successor Sophie Wilmès was Belgium's first female prime minister.
-She led the caretaker government since October 2019.
-The Flemish Liberal party politician Alexander De Croo became new prime minister in October 2020.
-The parties had agreed on federal government 16 months after the elections.
+Alexander De Croo became prime minister in October 2020.

+On 3 February 2025, Bart De Wever, leader of the New Flemish Alliance, became the new prime minister.
+He is the first Flemish nationalist to be named Belgian premier.